cbutton864/leaflab/README.md

 ## Runner

-This design was initially intended to be implemented in Verilog with a Cocotb runner.
+This design was initially intended to be implemented in Verilog with a mixed cocotb/verilog testbench.
 However, due to certain design decisions, it was changed to SystemVerilog.
 The use of QuestaSim is required due to the OOP features in the testbenches.

 ### Notes:
-- Icarus Verilog will not work until a Cocotb testbench alternative is developed.
+- Icarus Verilog will features will be operational soon.

 ### Usage:
 Run simulation or lint using QuestaSim or Icarus Verilog.